 Find your care

-The Men’s Clinic at UCLA is a world leader in Peyronie’s Disease (PyD) management and research.
+The Men’s Clinic at UCLA is a world leader in Peyronie’s Disease (PyD) treatment, management and research.

 Dr. Jesse Mills was a principal investigator in the Phase III clinical trial to achieve FDA approval for collagenase clostridium histolyticum (Xiaflex.), an injectable medication used to treat Peyronie’s disease.
 Since that time, Dr. Mills continues to be a world expert in administering Xiaflex and trains physicians form all over the world on how to effectively administer the drug.